ionuttrz/GymManager/README.md

   - C# backend logic

-This project is ideal for learning CRUD operations, MVVM architecture, and desktop UI development in C#.
+This project is ideal for learning CRUD operations and desktop UI development in C#.